GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/2_AutomaticVariantC.md

 !!! tip "Adding executable permissions"

     The way the script is written means we have to indicate which program to use whenever we are running it.
-    So to run without calling bash, we can change the script permissions.
+    To be able to run without calling bash, we need to change the script permissions.

     !!! terminal "script"